 What can a Mental health First Aider do?

-Mental Health First Aid England state that mental health first aiders are trained to:
+Mental Health First Aid (MHFA) England states that Mental Health First Aiders (MHFAider®) are trained to:

 - Spot the early signs and symptoms of mental ill-health